Sh3riff/sh3riff/README.md

 ### 🚀 About me

 I am an experienced and passionate software engineer with a business-oriented mindset.
-I thrive on building user-centric solutions using cutting-edge technologies like React, React Native, Node.js, and Go.
+I thrive on building user-centric solutions using cutting-edge technologies.
 With expertise in open source development and AWS certification, I ensure efficient and scalable solutions for diverse projects.
 Equipped with a versatile toolset, I'm ready to tackle any challenge and deliver exceptional results.

 ### 🤝🏻 &nbsp;Connect with Me
 [![linkedIn](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/olowolagba-sheriff/)